-Previous laboratory experiments indicate that, in environments with a small number of packages, the Vickrey auction can achieve high allocation efficiency in multi-object auctions with package bidding [9], and that it outperforms a complex ascending bid auction in terms of efficiency and revenue [3].
+Previous laboratory experiments indicate that, in environments with a small number of packages, the Vickrey auction can achieve high allocation efficiency in multi-object auctions with package bidding (Isaac and James 2000), and that it outperforms a complex ascending bid auction in terms of efficiency and revenue (Chen and Takeuchi 2005).
 It is an open question whether it can retain its excellent performance in more complex environments.
 This study addresses this issue by expanding the number of packages to a more realistic level.

-2.2 Resource Allocation Design (RAD)
+2.2.
+Resource Allocation Design (RAD)

-The RAD mechanism is an iterative ascending bid package auction proposed by Kwasnica et al. [12].
-The RAD mechanism borrowed features from the AUSM mechanism [2] and the Milgrom FCC Design [13].
+The RAD mechanism is an iterative ascending bid package auction proposed by Kwasnica et al. (Kwasnica et al. 2005).
+The RAD mechanism borrowed features from the AUSM mechanism (Banks et al. 1989) and the Milgrom FCC Design (Milgrom 2004).
 The features that RAD borrowed from the Milgrom FCC Design are: the auction is iterative instead of one shot; the use of an eligibility rule; and a price improvement rule.
 The feature that RAD borrowed from AUSM is the use of a package bidding language.
 RAD, in addition, calculates the prices on the individual months that underlie the packages.
-RAD is shown to outperform both parents [12].
+RAD is shown to outperform both parents (Kwasnica et al. 2005).

-The details of the RAD mechanism are explained in [12].
+The details of the RAD mechanism are explained in (Kwasnica et al. 2005).
 Here, we will briefly explain the different features on a global level.
 An iterative auction is one where the bidding activities are separated into different rounds.
 Within a round, bidders can place bids.
 At the end of a round, bidders are given feedback information that can be used before bids are placed in the next round.
 In the case of RAD, bidders are told at the end of a round if the bids they placed were provisionally winning or losing.
 At the end of the last round, there is no provisional winning bid.
 A winning bid at the end of the last round is the binding winning bid.